KAutumnrain/blog.autumnrain.cc/posts/happy-bday-RSS/index.md

 This is certainly not the cleanest example, but it's still pretty simple.
 This describes a repost on my account, with a link, publish date, and encoded content.
 If I were using a feed reader like feedly or something, I could see all of my posts in chronological order, including reposts, in one feed.
 I could do that for other accounts, too!
 I could have a mixed feed of webcomics, News, and social media posts in one app.
 [Feedly](https://feedly.com/), as mentioned prior is a popular option, but I'm pretty attached to using local apps in my terminal and such.
-These are generally pretty standard across RSS versions (though things like ATOM have some extra fields added that break compatibility somewhat).
-This makes making things that use it *incredibly easy* to develop.
+The tags, as far as I'm aware, are generally pretty standard across RSS versions (though things like ATOM have some extra fields added that break compatibility somewhat).
+This makes making things that use it *incredibly easy* to develop, such as the aforementioned RSS feed reading bot.

 ### The Social